-- And loads of will power and determination
+- And loads of will power and determination.

 Inspiration and Passion

 The same is for photography.
-There should be a certain aspect of photography which attracts you.
+There should be a certain aspect of photography that attracts you.
 Maybe you want to pursue it because you love capturing memories, or maybe you got mesmerized by somebody else’s work.

-It can be anything from glorifying dawn and towering landscape to beautiful emotions and enthralling wildlife which ignites the fire inside you.
+It can be anything from glorifying dawn and towering landscape to beautiful emotions and enthralling wildlife, which ignites the fire inside you.
 Maybe you have a mentor or an idol who you wish to follow.
 There has to be a story behind holding the camera.
-The stronger the desire the more captivating will be the results
+The stronger the desire, the more captivating the results will be.

 The starting Gear

-If you already have a camera, the no issues as the best camera is the one that you have with you because you are compatible with it.
-You will have no issues synchronizing with it and you can begin your hobby without any cost.
+If you already have a camera, the no issues as the best camera are the one you have with you because you are compatible with it.
+You will have no issues synchronizing with it, and you can begin your hobby without any cost.

 But if you don’t already own a camera, choose a good one because a camera can be expensive and a wrong decision can make photography a hassle for you.
 So if you have limited funds, the key to avoiding spending too much money is to make the purchase right the first time.

-Not only can they deliver professional, high-quality images but they are also very lightweight.
+Not only can they deliver professional, high-quality images, but they are also very lightweight.
 If you want to go one step further, we will advise you to get a fast fifty.
-In our opinion, there is no better lens than the 50mm as its fast aperture will not only help you to tackle low light scene but will also help you to control depth of field, unlike any kit lens.
+In our opinion, there is no better lens than the 50mm as its fast aperture will not only help you to tackle low light scenes but will also help you to control the depth of field, unlike any kit lens.

 Know Your Camera Inside Out

-So the best way to improve your skills is not to use a heavy-duty gear but to use a gear which you understand well.
-It doesn’t matter if the tools at your disposal are not high-end, what really matters is how experienced you are with them.
+So the best way to improve your skills is not to use a heavy-duty gear but to use gear you understand well.
+It doesn’t matter if the tools at your disposal are not high-end; what matters is how experienced you are with them.

 Your camera can become your greatest strength if you know how to spin the dials and control settings within a blink of an eye.
 This will give you the advantage of clicking shots within a spur of a moment.

 So even if photography is just a hobby for you, there is no harm in learning every setting, control option, and feature of your camera.
-In this way, the camera becomes an extension of your eyes and photography becomes a personal and wonderful experience.
+In this way, the camera becomes an extension of your eyes, and photography becomes a personal and wonderful experience.

 Another great way to know your camera inside out is by shooting with it every day.
 In this way, you can dig deeper and deeper, experiment with different settings, and discover hidden features.
 Looking back, our advice to you is – marry your photography kits.

 As we have spoken about knowing your camera well, the best way to do so is to experiment with manual control.
-If you want to make the most out of the hard-earned bucks you spent on the gear then get over your fear.
+If you want to make the most out of the hard-earned bucks you spent on the gear, then get over your fear.

 Start working with the element of the exposure triangle individually at first.
 These are Aperture, ISO, and Shutter Speed.
-Then move on to unifying them.
-Mark our words, controlling them isn’t as hard as it sounds.
+Then move on to unifying them—Mark our words.
+Controlling them isn’t as hard as it sounds.

 This manual adjusting of settings will open up a whole new world for you.
 It will change the way you perceive photography as hordes of creative possibilities will welcome you.
 You will be able to twerk the setting in any way you want to attain varying image outputs.

-We know manual requires going an extra mile, but nothing good has ever come the easy way.
+We know manual requires going the extra mile, but nothing good has ever come the easy way.
 So if you wish for images with breathtaking backgrounds and spectacular composition which stands out, then going manual is the right path.

 Skip the Stops and Set the basics first

-You only need to focus on is how to maintain exposure by using its three components called aperture, shutter speed, and sensitivity.
-You don’t have to perfect them, rather you need to learn how to use them to your advantage.
+You only need to focus on maintaining exposure by using its three components called aperture, shutter speed, and sensitivity.
+You don’t have to perfect them, and rather you need to learn how to use them to your advantage.

 You can learn to handle backlighting, creative exposure, and many more scenarios than the camera can handle on its own.
 Our advice for learning basics is to learn how to control one individual factor at a time.

 For example, try to understand ISO and its impact on image quality first.
 Then branch out to learning shutter speed and then move on to controlling aperture.

-A few props will do well such as reflectors and filters.
-The good thing is that they are not very costly and some of them you can DYI as well.
+A few props will do well, such as reflectors and filters.
+The good thing is that they are not very costly, and in some of them you can DYI as well.
 The only thing important is to “read” the direction of light so that you can manipulate it manually.